 For the most part, white noise machines are used without headphones.
-However, some products, such as the myNoise app, say headphones are okay for certain sounds.
+However, some products, such as the myNoise app, say headphones are OK for certain sounds.

 As for volume, it’s important to consider what’s healthy for your ears.
-The World Health Organization (WHO) and the U.S. Environmental Protection Agency
+The World Health Organization and the Environmental Protection Agency

 White noise machines have been shown to benefit children’s sleep.
 They may aid in a baby’s sleep patterns or cover unwanted noises during the nighttime or during a nap.

-But some research has also found that white noise machines could be harmful — depending on the volume level — and they could increase an infant’s risk of hearing loss.
-Some white noise machines go over the sound limit for babies and pregnant woman, which can also be
+But this research also found that white noise machines could be harmful — depending on the volume level — and they could increase an infant’s risk of hearing loss.
+Some white noise machines go over the sound limit for babies and pregnant people, which can also be

 When considering a white noise machine, a soothing sound while drifting off can be beneficial for some, but not everyone should assume they need one.